AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 ##Team City (TC) Integration
 We have TC set to auto build pull requests to `Dev` and any commits to `Master`, `Dev` and `Final`.
 If we need to create an ad-hoc branch to build not otherwise automatically built, we will need to adjust TC to look at a different branch temporarily.

+>Valid for the `BillPay` repo only.

 ##Waffle/GitHub Issues
 GitHub issues is a lightweight unit of work tracker.
+Issues are tracked on a per repo basis.
 We use Waffle to help visualize and manage feature not included in GitHub issues.
+To view the `BillPay` issues, visit: https://waffle.io/AlliedPayment/BillPay

+For any other repo, visit the waffle root: https://waffle.io/